nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. Enters the new tag
+3. AddressBook tells User whether renaming is successful or not Use case ends.

+**Extensions**

+2a.
+Tag is invalid

+> AddressBook tells User renaming is failed because tag is invalid Use case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.